Gerard Butler: Personal life

 Since October 2011, Butler has divided his time between Los Angeles and Glasgow.
-In 2011 he was rushed to the Stanford University Medical Center after suffering a surfing incident in Mavericks, California during the filming of Of Men and Mavericks.
+In 2011, he was rushed to the Stanford University Medical Center after suffering a surfing incident in Mavericks, California, during the filming of Chasing Mavericks.
 He was stable and released from the hospital later that week.

-Butler has stated in interviews that he no longer drinks alcohol.
+Butler stated in an interview that he no longer drinks alcohol.
 In February 2012, it was announced that he had completed a course of treatment for substance abuse of painkillers at a rehabilitation facility.
 He was concerned he had become too reliant on prescribed pain medication, which escalated after his surfing accident.

-In 2011 Butler played in a charity match for Celtic F.C., a football club he has supported since childhood.
+In 2011, Butler played in a charity match for Celtic F.C., a football club he has supported since childhood.
 A year later he represented Celtic in a Hollywood film, starring as a "has-been" player in Playing for Keeps.
+He is also a supporter of Scotland rugby and has even been involved with promotional videos for the side including for the 2023 Rugby World Cup.
 In August 2013, he bought an equity stake in the Jamaica Tallawahs cricket team, part of the Limacol Caribbean Premier League (CPL).
 He has supported the charity Mary's Meals since 2010.
 He visited the international development charity's programme in Liberia in 2014.
-In 2018 he attended a fundraiser gala organised by Friends of the Israel Defense Forces (FIDF), which raised $60 million.
+In 2018, he attended a fundraiser gala organised by Friends of the Israel Defense Forces, which raised $60 million.
 In November 2018, Butler's home was destroyed in the Woolsey Fire in California.